You are here:

 Full implementation of the four strategic goals will see GAVI immunise about 250 million children by 2015 and prevent nearly four million future deaths.
 This includes the roll-out of pneumooccal and rotavirus vaccines to protect against the world's two main child killers, pneumonia and diarrhoea, as well as sustained progress in providing the pentavalent, meningitis and yellow fever vaccines.

-Strengthen capacity of integrated health systems to deliver immunisation
+Contribute to strengthening the capacity of integrated health systems to deliver immunisation.

-Increase predictability and sustainability of financing for immunisation
+Increase the predictability of global financing and improve the sustainability of national financing for immunisation.

 GAVI's strategy is a roadmap designed to help the Alliance respond to changes in the vaccine landscape and set five-year milestones en route to fulfilling its mission.
 The 2011-2015 strategy, which takes on board lessons learnt from GAVI's first decade, is the latest in three distinct phases of GAVI activity: